KnownBlackHat/Sys-stats-panel/README.md

 ### How To Setup?
-> There are two directories `frontend` and `backend`.
+There are two directories `frontend` and `backend`.

-> You need to move the `frontend` directory to the place  where you want to host the panel and `backend` to be placed in the servers you want to get stats for
+You need to move the `frontend` directory to the place  where you want to host the panel and `backend` to be placed in the servers you want to get stats for

+Now go frontend file there you will get `.env` file, JUST OPEN IT, you will know what to do there

-> Now copy paste following in respective directories
+Now copy paste following in respective directories

 #### Frontend Setup
 ```bash
 npm i && npm run build && echo "[+] Great!
 Frontend Setup Done"